app-sre/vault-restart-operator/README.md

 ## Roadmap

-* Provide ability to restart cluster during upgrades of Vault
+- Provide ability to restart cluster during upgrades of Vault
+- Evaluate the k8s auth method and its various configurations